Blog

 Funders and infrastructure: let’s get building

 Human intelligence and curiosity are the lifeblood of the scholarly world, but not many people can afford to pursue research out of their own pocket.
 We all have bills to pay.
 Also, compute time, buildings, lab equipment, administration, and giant underground thingumatrons do not come cheap.
 In 2017, according to statistics from UNESCO, $1.7 trillion dollars were invested globally in Research and Development.
 A lot of this money comes from the public - 22c in every dollar spent on R&D in the USA comes from government funds, for example.
+Funders really do support a LOT of research.

 Request for feedback on grant identifier metadata

 We first announced plans to investigate identifiers for grants in 2017 and are almost ready to violate the first rule of grant identifiers which is “they probably should not be called grant identifiers”.
 Research support extends beyond monetary grants and awards, but our end goal is to make grants easy to cite, track, and identify, and ‘Grant ID’ resonates in a way other terms do not.
 The truth is in the metadata, and we intend to collect (and our funder friends are prepared to provide) information about a number of funding types.
+Hopefully we encompass all of them.

 Wellcome explains the benefits of developing an open and global grant identifier